4.4.3 Persuading Others to Behave Acceptably

 Socially acceptable behaviour, as described in the previous section (4.4.2), evolves naturally as people interact:

-These influences constitute a form of governance which is present in all interactions between people.
-With goodwill it is self-sustaining without calling upon any other form of authority.
+These interpersonal influences constitute a form of governance.
+With goodwill, it is self-sustaining without calling upon any other form of authority.

-There may be complications if persuading others to behave acceptably becomes necessary, though, as reviewed in the following sub-sections:
+Some complications in persuading others to behave acceptably are reviewed in the following sub-sections:

 ● In some circumstances people will resist requests from their fellow citizens (188.8.131.52).
 Peer pressure within a close-knit group can be effective, but with strangers it is necessary to be very careful.